 For some websites, Google shows an additional search box for that website.
 Sitelinks Searchbox is meant to provide more refined and faster results to the users.

 Sitelinks Searchbox works in two ways: –

-Please note Google considers various factors for showing sitelinks searchbox for your website.
-So merely adding the markup code will not allow you to display the sitelinks searchbox.
+Please note Google considers various factors for showing sitelinks search boxes for your website.
+So merely adding the markup code will not allow you to display the sitelinks search box.
 Check out the guidelines here.

-So if I type ‘pizza’ word on Google, the first two results that shows are the paid advertised results showing the ‘Ad’ icon before the URL.
+So if I type the ‘pizza’ word on Google, the first two results that show are the paid advertised results showing the ‘Ad’ icon before the URL.
 After that, you can see the organic search results below from Pizza Hut and Wikipedia.

 There are some general guidelines that apply to all structured data.
 These guidelines must be followed to enable structured data to be eligible for inclusion in Google Search results.
 Following the guidelines will also help the search engines to find and index your web pages better.